How Block HTML Cache works in Magento 2

 }

-This method in the same file caches rendered output in memory.
-It increases speed if a block is needed to be rendered more than one time.
+This method in the same file caches rendered HTML output in memory.
+It increases performance if a block is needed to be rendered more than once.

 protected function _loadCache()